netlore/OpenAKC/index.md

 #### Privileged access manager

-OpenAKC not only allows you to centrally manage access from both self service users, and create static trust relationships, it also adds features to allow privilaged acces to be managed in a larger system.
+OpenAKC not only allows you to centrally manage access from both self service users, and create static trust relationships, it also has features to allow "privilaged acces" to be managed,by rules created within OpenAKC.
 Rules can simply refer to AD group membership, but also can be associated with a date/time range, as well as only permitting access on certain days, or at certain times, from certain source IP's etc.

-These rules could be manipulated by another system such as an approval process, created with a tool like Remedy, or perhaps an internal web interface.
+These rules could be manipulated by another system such as an approval process created with a tool like Remedy, or perhaps an internal web interface.

 #### Advanced Features.

 OpenAKC can provide session recordings, so you can review what users did, or even keep an eye on what automated systems like Ansible, or certain vulnerability scanning tools are actually doing.

-It can reach in to the Linux kernel and switch off certain [capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html) in the process tree created by a login, so you can restrict what a "root" login can do... and even limit what permissions can be granted to a normal user via sudo, or setuid binaries.
+It can reach in to the Linux kernel and switch off certain [capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html) in the process tree created by a login, so you could restrict what a "root" login can do... and even limit what permissions can be granted to a normal user via sudo, or setuid binaries.
 The documentation shows examples of this being used to deny the root user access to "user" data, where that might be something that a sysadmin would not need to access in the normal course of their work, or perhaps would need separate approval.
 Similarly it could be used to block the loading of kernel modules, which could help with malware protection.

 It can override certain features of the users shell, perhaps not permitting them a shell, but only certain commands executed remotely.